How to Read a Hospital Monitor and Interpret Key Parameters

 Normal vs. Abnormal

-MedLinket’s disposable SpO₂ sensors use advanced technology for accurate and comfortable readings.
+MedLinket's disposable SpO₂ sensors use advanced technology for accurate and comfortable readings.
 Their design helps keep the probe in place and lowers skin irritation, which is important for long-term use.
+Options like the Nellcor MAX-A compatible adult disposable sensor and Masimo 1859 compatible adult disposable sensor are popular choices.
 These sensors meet strict ISO and FDA rules, making them a trusted choice in American hospitals.

 Tip: Always check both the SpO₂ number and the line.
 Both help you and your care team understand your oxygen status.